rinigus/pure-maps/tilesources/README.md

    cached on disk.
 Usually you should not define this as there is a corresponding global preference that gives the user control over up-to-date maps vs. data traffic costs.
-You should, however, define it for tiles that change often, e.g. traffic tiles.
+You should, however, define it for tiles that change often, e.g. for traffic tiles, try something like 0.01 days, i.e. about 15 minutes.

 The "format" field should correspond to a tile format implementation, i.e. if you mark the format as "foo", there should be a `foo.py` file in